-The Italian Supreme Court has ruled on an interesting and rather longstanding name debate involving the rights to Fiorucci SpA, the iconic Italian design house founded in 1967 by Elio Fiorucci.
-In accordance with the most recent ruling, the designer's estate (Fiorucci died in July 2015) may not use his name in connection with an array of goods.
+In accordance with that ruling, Elio Fiorucci's estate (the designer died in July 2015) may not use his name in connection with an array of goods.
 Such disputes tend to come about when someone doing business under his or her own name sells off the rights and then tries to compete in the original field using some form of the name.
 Not surprisingly, this is exactly what occurred in the Fiorucci case.

 A Bit of Background

-According to the Italian Supreme Court, Elio Fiorucci or better yet, his estate, is in the wrong.
-The court held late last month that Fiorucci infringed Edwin’s trademark rights by using the “Love Therapy by Elio Fiorucci” trademark, even if it does contain his own personal name.
-While the court held that there is, in fact, an “own name” defense, Fiorucci’s use of his name within the above mentioned trademark is not consistent with the principles of professional fairness, and thus, is not subject to the “own name” defense.
-The court stated in its decision that the use of the Fiorucci name allowed designer Elio Fiorucci to take unfair advantage of the reputation of the well-known ELIO FIORUCCI trademark, which he previously assigned to the plaintiffs, while still benefitting from the arrangement he made with Edwin.
+The court further stated in its decision that the use of the Fiorucci name allowed Mr. Fiorucci to take unfair advantage of the reputation of the well-known ELIO FIORUCCI trademark, which he previously sold to Edwin, while still benefitting from the arrangement he made with Edwin.
 As a result, the court ordered that Elio Fiorucci camp no longer be permitted to use the trademark.